 - Stormwater Division would like to keep a database of the findings and post it on the web.

-Please email stormwater related volunteer or service project requests to Tom Beesley at firstname.lastname@example.org.
-Please include full details of the desired project in the email.
+Email service project requests to email@example.com.
+Please include full details of the desired project with the email.